 Bicycle accidents are much more common than you might think.
 When most people think of bicycle accidents, they think of scraped knees and the like that occur with children every day.
 Yet there are some bicycle accidents that are much more severe, and they can even lead to death.
 Here’s what you need to know if you or your loved one has been in a bicycle accident.

 It is important to determine the cause of the bicycle accident, so that it becomes clear who is at fault.
 Paul Catania, a St. Petersburg personal injury lawyer says If the bicycle accident was caused by unmarked potholes in the street, the city might be responsible for the injuries.
 If the bicycle accident was caused by a car swerving or failing to stop or yield, it could be the fault of the driver.
 There are a number of ways that bicycle accidents can happen, but knowing who is involved and who was negligent is important to your potential case.

 You need to gather as much information at the scene of the accident as possible.
 If you can, take pictures of the bicycle and the surrounding environment, as well as any other vehicles that were involved.
 Make sure you get the contact information for witnesses or parties to the bicycle accident as well.

 Contact an Attorney

-If someone else’s negligence caused the bicycle accident, it is important that you contact an attorney to represent you.
+If someone else’s negligence caused the bicycle or motorcycle accident, it is important that you contact an attorney to represent you.
 As a victim of a bicycle accident, you may be entitled to compensation for your injuries, including medical bills, lost wages, and pain and suffering.
 If you think that someone else is responsible for your bicycle accident, contact us today for more information or to get started with a free consultation.